 If you haven’t already done so, the thought of your enterprise using cloud computing must have crossed your mind, right?

 The key business imperative driving moves to new data center architectures are their ability to natively support digital applications.
 Digital applications are “Cloud Native” (CN) in the sense that these interactive applications are originally written for cloud-based IaaS deployments.
 With Kubernetes and Serverless Computing there now exist industrial scale alternatives to simply porting over monolithic applications to the Cloud.
 Thus, Cloud Native application development is emerging as the most important trend in digital platforms and one that determines enterprise competitiveness.
-This blog post will identify the four key considerations of embarking on an enterprise CN strategy.
+This blog post will identify the 3 key considerations of embarking on an enterprise CN strategy.

 Every Enterprise Needs a Cloud Native Strategy